open-telemetry/oteps/text/0119-standard-system-metrics.md

 #### OS Specific System Metrics - `system.{os}.`

-System level metrics specific to a certain operating system should be prefixed with `system.{os}.` and follow the hierarchies listed above for different entities like CPU, memory, and network.
-For example, metrics pertaining to Linux inodes would appear under `system.linux.filesystem.inodes.*`, reusing the `filesystem` name proposed above.
+Instrument names for system level metrics specific to a certain operating system should be prefixed with `system.{os}.` and follow the hierarchies listed above for different entities like CPU, memory, and network.
+For example, an instrument for counting the number of Linux merged disk operations (see [here](https://unix.stackexchange.com/questions/462704/iostat-what-is-exactly-the-concept-of-merge) and [here](https://man7.org/linux/man-pages/man1/iostat.1.html)) could be named `system.linux.disk.merged_ops`, reusing the `disk` name proposed above.

 ### Standard Runtime Metrics - `runtime.`

 ---

 Runtime environments vary widely in their terminology, implementation, and relative values for a given metric.
 For example, Go and Python are both garbage collected languages, but comparing heap usage between the two runtimes directly is not meaningful.
-For this reason, this OTEP does not propose any standard top-level runtime metrics.
+For this reason, this OTEP does not propose any standard top-level runtime metric instruments.
 See [OTEP #108](https://github.com/open-telemetry/oteps/pull/108/files) for additional discussion.

 #### Runtime Specific Metrics - `runtime.{environment}.`